Published: 08 May 2005

 Of course, one could argue that the father of EMC had more than a bit of self-interest in such a bold declaration.
 At the time, users couldn't imagine a world without tape.
 Disk was too expensive and lacked the capacity of tape.
 Tape backup was a necessary evil.

 Egan's prediction may have seemed absurd in 1985, but time has proven just how prescient the "disk everywhere" vision was.
-According to a recent Enterprise Strategy Group
+According to a recent Enterprise Strategy Group (ESG) research report, tape replacement is not only happening, it's a fast-growing trend.

 ESG surveyed 284 North American storage professionals from 19 industry segments about their tape replacement strategies.
 Nearly half of the respondents came from the storage elite--organizations with more than 10,000 employees.
 The data indicates that a major tape replacement cycle has begun: Seventy-six percent of users have replaced, or are interested in replacing, tape libraries with disk storage.